-October 12, 1998: Lindsay Davenport becomes world No 1 for the first time
+October 12, 1998: The day Lindsay Davenport became world No 1 for the first time

-On this day, October 12, 1998, Lindsay Davenport, aged 22, became world No 1 for the first time.
-Although she had just lost to Sandrine Testud in the final of the Porsche Open in Filderstadt (7-5, 6-3), it was the cherry on top of a fantastic season that peaked a few weeks before — She claimed her first Grand Slam title at the US Open, where she defeated world No 1 Martina Hingis in the final (6-3, 7-5).
+On this day, October 12 in 1998, Lindsay Davenport, aged 22, became world No 1 for the first time in her career.
+Although the American had just lost to Sandrine Testud in the final of the Porsche Open in Filderstadt (7-5, 6-3), the top spot was the cherry on the cake after a fantastic season.
+Just a few weeks earlier, Davenport had claimed her first Grand Slam title at the US Open, where she defeated world No 1 Martina Hingis in the final (6-3, 7-5).

-Lindsay Davenport was born in 1976.
-She turned professional in 1993, and during that season, she claimed her first title at the European Open in Switzerland, reached the fourth round at the US Open, and beat world No 6 Gabriela Sabatini in Philadelphia (6-4, 6-2), finishing the year as world No 20.
+Lindsay Davenport was born in 1976 in Palos Verdes, California.
+She turned professional in 1993, and during that season, the American claimed her first title at the European Open in Switzerland, reached the fourth round at the US Open, and beat world No 6 Gabriela Sabatini in Philadelphia (6-4, 6-2), to finish the season as world No 20.
 The Argentinian described Davenport’s game style with simple words : “She likes to hit the ball hard into the corner.
 Very, very hard.”

-In 1994, she entered the top 10 and finished runner-up at the Masters Cup (defeated by Sabatini, 6-3, 6-2, 6-4), but in 1995, she put on a lot of weight due to family issues and failed to remain a top 10 player.
-The following year, she worked a lot on her physical condition, and claimed her biggest title at the time at the Atlanta Olympic Games, where she defeated Arantxa Sanchez in the final (7-6, 6-2).
-In 1997, she won six tournaments, including the Indian Wells Open, and she reached the semi-final at the US Open, but fell to Martina Hingis (6-2, 6-4).
+In 1994, Davenport entered the top 10 and finished runner-up at the WTA Championships (now known as WTA Finals(), where she was defeated by Sabatini (6-3, 6-2, 6-4).
+However, in 1995, she struggled with some family issues and failed to remain a top 10 player.
+The following year, Davenport worked a lot on her physical conditioning, and claimed her biggest title at that point at the Atlanta Olympic Games, where she defeated Arantxa Sanchez in the final (7-6, 6-2).
+In 1997, she won six tournaments, including Indian Wells, and she reached the semi-final at the US Open, but fell to Martina Hingis (6-2, 6-4).

 It happened on Monday, October 12, 1998.
-Hingis, the defending champion Filderstadt, lost in the quarter-finals to Dominique Monami (6-3, 6-7, 6-4).
-Meanwhile, Davenport made her way to the final, beating Sanchez in the semi-final (7-6, 6-4), and even if she only finished runner-up to Sandrine Testud (7-5, 6-3), it was enough for her to climb on top of the WTA ranking at the start of the following week.
+Hingis, the defending champion in Filderstadt, had lost in the quarter-finals to Dominique Monami (6-3, 6-7, 6-4).
+Meanwhile, Davenport made her way to the final, beating Sanchez in the semi-final (7-6, 6-4), and although she only finished runner-up to Sandrine Testud (7-5, 6-3), it was enough for her to climb to te top of the WTA rankings at the start of the following week.

 Lindsay Davenport would occupy the world No 1 spot for a total of 98 weeks.
 She would add two Grand Slam crowns to her list of achievements, Wimbledon in 1999 (defeating Steffi Graf in the final, 6-4, 7-5), and the Australian Open in 2000 (beating Martina Hingis, 6-1, 7-5).
-She would then lose in the next four major finals she would reach, all of them against the Williams sisters : three times against Venus (at Wimbledon in 2000 and 2005, and at the US Open in 2000), and once against Serena (at the 2005 Australian Open).
-Very consistent in big tournaments, Davenport finished four seasons as world No 1 (1998, 2001, 2004, 2005).
+She would then lose in the next four major finals she reached – all of them against the Williams sisters : three times against Venus (at Wimbledon in 2000 and 2005, and at the US Open in 2000), and once against Serena (at the 2005 Australian Open).
+Very consistent at the big events, Davenport finished four seasons as world No 1 (1998, 2001, 2004, 2005).